 |

-earliest stars on WFEA were so-called "cowboy singers."
+stars on WFEA were so-called "cowboy singers."
+The forerunners

-The forerunners of today's country music artists, they were available
+of today's country music artists, they were available in abundance

-in abundance throughout New Hampshire.
-At left, Ken MacKenzie,
+throughout New Hampshire.
+At left, Ken MacKenzie, a Boston native

-a Boston native who grew up in Concord.
-He was on WFEA from 1936-38
+who grew up in Concord.
+He was on WFEA from 1936-38 and met his

-is the Granite State Mountaineers performing for a WFEA microphone
+State Mountaineers performing for a WFEA microphone at The Liberal

 |